openregulatory/templates/templates/techdoc/62366/usability-evaluation-plan.md

 User Tests must comply with the following requirements:

  * The user profile is the one specified in the Device Description.
- * All Hazard-Related Use Scenarios must be covered.
+ * All Hazard-Related Use Scenarios must be covered by test cases (see IEC 62366, para.
+5.7.3 / 5.9).
+ * Sufficient stakeholder requirements / user needs must be covered by test cases to ensure that the product meets its intended use (see ISO 13485, para.
+7.3.7)
  * At least five test participants.
  * The Usability Test Protocol must be filled out which descriptions of each use scenario and instructions.
 It is also used to document the observations and discovered hazards.